AbhiXverse/Solidity-journey/Day 17/Uniswap V1 Protocol.md

     - In return, they get LP tokens that their share in the pool

 4. Automated Market Making -
     - Uses the constant Product formula - X * Y = K
-     -
+    - X = ETH reserve , Y = Token reserve and K = constant
+    - guarantees that the product of ETH and token